 If you spell your name in any way other than how it appears on your passport, or if you want to transfer the ticket over to someone else, you will probably have to pay an extra.

 Ryanair does not like spelling mistakes.
-You have a 24 hour grace period from the time of original booking, to correct your booking free of charge.
-After that, correcting the mistake in your name (for example from Chris to Christopher) will cost you € 115 (online) and € 160 (after booking/airport).
+You have a 24-hour grace period from the time of the original booking to correct your booking free of charge.
+After that, correcting the mistake in your name (for example from Chris to Christopher) will cost you € 115 (online) and € 160 (after booking/at the airport).

 The same fee (€ 155) applies if you are changing the name to another passenger.